ghdl/ghdl/doc/using/InvokingGHDL.rst

     packages , :samp:`numeric_bit` and :samp:`numeric_std` defined by IEEE
     1076.3, and the :samp:`vital` packages :samp:`vital_timing` and
     :samp:`vital_primitives`, defined by IEEE 1076.4.
 The version of these packages is defined by the VHDL standard used.
-See :ref:`VITAL_packages`, for more details.
+See section ':ref:`VITAL_packages`', for more details.

   synopsys